ragAgar/chat_using_NN/README.md

 # chat_using_NN

+## About this repositry

+We made Chat web app with flask + Postgresql.
+The Chat can return conversation with natural pronaunciation and have Twitter & Uber function using API.

 ## We use

 1. mac os X El capitan
 2. python3.5.1
 3. psql (PostgreSQL) 9.6.1

 ## STEP 1 : Setup